COVID-19 pandemic in North Korea: July–December 2020

 Expatriates in North Korea became concerned about getting treatment for COVID-19, since the North Korean medical system was limited, and it was difficult to seek treatment in China due to travel restrictions.

 According to NK News, on 22 September, the crew of a North Korean patrol boat killed a South Korean fisheries officer whom they encountered off their coast, and then torched his flotation device in compliance with COVID-19 emergency orders.
 Kim apologized to South Korea for the incident.
 In October, North Korean media said that the world was looking at North Korea with envy because of its virus-free status, but at the same time warned against complacency.
 In the same month, there was a spike in people tested and quarantined, possibly related to celebrations on 10 October.
+During these celebrations, Kim Jong Un criticised himself and the leadership of the Workers' Party of Korea for falling short during the COVID-19 pandemic.

 In November 2020, Daily NK reported that there had been a spike of residents in quarantine facilities with COVID-19 symptoms, and that at least 80,000 non-military residents had been quarantined in total by then, although the country continued to maintain that it did not have any confirmed cases.
-A source to the Daily NK reported that some residents were suspecting a government cover-up, and that doctors were being ordered to not discuss COVID-19 as to not "damage the image" of Kim Jong-un.
+A source to the Daily NK reported that some residents were suspecting a government cover-up, and that doctors were being ordered to not discuss COVID-19 as to not "damage the image" of Kim Jong Un.